danjulio/MPPT-Solar-Charger/readme.md

 ### Contents
 This repository contains documentation and software for the makerPower MPPT Solar Charger board (design documented at [hackaday.io](https://hackaday.io/project/161351-solar-mppt-charger-for-247-iot-devices)).

+1. firmware - Charger C source code
-1. hardware - Board documentation, schematic and connection diagrams for different uses
+2. hardware - Board documentation, schematic and connection diagrams for different uses
-2. arduino - Arduino library and examples (can be compiled with wiringPi for Raspberry Pi too)
+3. arduino - Arduino library and examples (can be compiled with wiringPi for Raspberry Pi too)
-3. mppt_dashboard - Mac OS, Windows and Linux monitoring application that communicates with the charger via the mpptChgD daemon
+4. mppt_dashboard - Mac OS, Windows and Linux monitoring application that communicates with the charger via the mpptChgD daemon
-4. mpptChgD - Linux Daemon compiled for Raspberry Pi that communicates with the charger via I2C
+5. mpptChgD - Linux Daemon compiled for Raspberry Pi that communicates with the charger via I2C

 The makerPower is a combination solar battery charger and 5V power supply for IOT-class devices designed for 24/7 operation off of solar power.
 It manages charging a 12V AGM lead acid battery from common 36-cell 12V solar panels.
 It provides 5V power output at up to 2A for systems that include sensors or communication radios.
 Optimal charging is provided through a dynamic perturb-and-observe maximum power-point transfer converter (MPPT) and a 3-stage (BULK, ABSORPTION, FLOAT) charging algorithm.
 A removable temperature sensor provides temperature compensation.
 Operation is plug&play although additional information and configuration may be obtained through a digital interface.